ogc16/simplepayrollsystem/README.md

 - ✅ Add, edit, and delete employee records
 - ✅ Calculate monthly salaries with allowances and deductions
 - ✅ Generate and view payslips
-- ✅ Role-based access control (Admin & Employee)
-- ✅ Clean and responsive user interface
+- ✅ Clean,simple and responsive user interface

 ## 🧱 Tech Stack